tarekeldeeb/arabic_corpus/arabic_corpus/commands.md

+This file elaborates on the commands used in the [make_corpus.sh](make_corpus.sh)

 ## General Commands

-To convert all old Windows-1256 encoded arabic to UTF-8:
+To convert all old [Windows-1256](https://en.wikipedia.org/wiki/Windows-1256) encoded arabic to UTF-8:
 ```sh
 find . -type f -name \*.html -exec bash -c "iconv -f Windows-1256 {} > {}.utf8" \;
 ```